photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 DESCRIPTION
 ---------------------------------------

 PhotoPrism® is a privately hosted app for browsing, organizing, and sharing your photo collection.
 It makes use of the latest technologies to tag and find pictures automatically without getting in your way.
-Say goodbye to uploading your visual memories to the cloud!
+Say goodbye to uploading your memories to the cloud!

 To learn more, visit https://photoprism.app/ or try our [demo](https://demo.photoprism.org/).